 Affiliate links: I do not have access to any identifying information when you click on any affiliate links (such as Amazon) on this website, or on content I have published on other platforms.

 Advertising: My YouTube channel and content I have published on content platforms, like HubPages and Quora, may display advertising.
+I do not see any identifying information via these platforms about which ads visitors have seen.

 You can block advertising and the trackers used by advertisers by using browser extensions for desktop computers (like Findx Privacy Control), or private web browsers on your mobile device (Findx is available for iOS and Android devices).

-When required to do so by law.
-Of course, I will comply with any and all court-ordered legal requests for data.
+I will comply with any and all court-ordered legal requests for data.

 In the case of a data breach